Akhilesh-Banke/End-to-End-Chatbot/README.md

 streamlit run app.py
 ```

-Visit the browser at: http://localhost:8501
+Visit the browser at: https://end-to-end-chatbot-akhilesh.streamlit.app
-To Chat with my AI assistant!
+To Chat with my small AI assistant!